davidtheclark/react-aria-modal/README.md

 A fully accessible and flexible React modal built according [WAI-ARIA Authoring Practices](http://www.w3.org/TR/wai-aria-practices/#dialog_modal).

-This module provides a "smart" minimally styled component to wrap you "dumb" fully styled component.
+This module provides a minimally styled "[container](https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0)" component to wrap your fully-styled "presentational" component.
 It provides the following features, while giving you complete control of the content:

   - Focus is trapped within the modal: Tab and Shift+Tab will cycle through the modal's focusable nodes without returning to the main document beneath.